xiaosihuangsi/2025-python/README.md

     cd python-lab
     ```

-3. Make sure you have **Python 3.10+** installed.

-4. Run the main tool hub:
+3. Run the main tool hub:

     ```bash
     python tool_hub.py
     ```

-5. Select the mini-project you want to explore from the menu!
+4. Select the mini-project you want to explore!

 ---